monicatk/GazeTheWeb/Browse/README.md

  * Resources
  * README.txt
  * LICENSE.txt
- * **DO NOT** overwrite the provided CMakeLists.txt, otherwise the prototype and client is not found.
+ * **DO NOT** overwrite the provided CMakeLists.txt, otherwise the Prototype and Client is not found.
 5. Folder structure should look like this screenshot:
  * ![Folder structure](media/Folder.png)
 4. Create a build folder somewhere and execute CMake to create a project, which can be compiled.